Democracy: Democratization

+Some scholars have searched for the "deep" determinants of contemporary political institutions, be they geographical or demographic.

 An example of this is the disease environment.
 Places with different mortality rates had different populations and productivity levels around the world.
-For example, in Africa, the tsetse fly—which afflicts humans and livestock—reduced the ability of Africans to plow the land.
+For example, in Africa, the tsetse fly—which afflicts humans and livestock—reduced the ability of Africans to plough the land.
 This made Africa less settled.
 As a consequence, political power was less concentrated.
 This also affected the colonial institutions European countries established in Africa.
 Whether colonial settlers could live or not in a place made them develop different institutions which led to different economic and social paths.
 This also affected the distribution of power and the collective actions people could take.
 As a result, some African countries ended up having democracies and others autocracies.

 An example of geographical determinants for democracy is having access to coastal areas and rivers.
 This natural endowment has a positive relation with economic development thanks to the benefits of trade.
 Trade brought economic development, which in turn, broadened power.
 Rulers wanting to increase revenues had to protect property-rights to create incentives for people to invest.
 As more people had more power, more concessions had to be made by the ruler and in many places this process lead to democracy.
 These determinants defined the structure of the society moving the balance of political power.

 Robert Michels asserts that although democracy can never be fully realised, democracy may be developed automatically in the act of striving for democracy:

 The peasant in the fable, when on his deathbed, tells his sons that a treasure is buried in the field.
 After the old man's death the sons dig everywhere in order to discover the treasure.
 They do not find it.
 But their indefatigable labor improves the soil and secures for them a comparative well-being.
 The treasure in the fable may well symbolise democracy.

+Democracy in modern times has almost always faced opposition from the previously existing government, and many times it has faced opposition from social elites.
+The implementation of a democratic government from a non-democratic state is typically brought by peaceful or violent democratic revolution.

+Autocratization

+Steven Levitsky says: "It's not up to voters to defend a democracy.
+That's asking far, far too much of voters, to cast their ballot on the basis of some set of abstract principles or procedures.
+With the exception of a handful of cases, voters never, ever — in any society, in any culture — prioritize democracy over all else.
+Individual voters worry about much more mundane things, as is their right.
+It is up to élites and institutions to protect democracy — not voters."